markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 - automation
 - deployment
 - bicep
+excerpt: "The maximum validity of SSL/TLS certificates is being significantly reduced over the next few years, so there’s never been a better time to automate your certificate management.
+In Azure TLS certificates can be used in lots of different places, some of which are easier to manage than others.
+By 2029 TLS certificates will have a maximum lifetime of 47 days, so automation will be essential to ensure you can continue to keep services running without disruption."
 ---

 > This blog post is part of the [Azure Spring Clean 2026](https://www.azurespringclean.com/) virtual community event, promoting well-managed Azure tenants.